bradbell/at_cascade/readme.rst

 4. Subgroups are not used; i.e., there is one group and one subgroup corresponding to all the data.
 5. The option table parent_node in this database specifies the world_node.
+6. The covariate table reference values must be the same as the other database reference values for the world_node.
+The max difference is set to infinity for all covariates (see next item).
+7. The node table is used to control splits by any covariate at any level.
+   For example, the world_node could correspond to both sexes.
+The next level below could be the female / male split of that node.
+All levels below a female (male) node would be female (male) nodes.

 Other Database
 ==============